RahulAgarwal1999/Microsoft-Engage-21/README.md

 ### TECH STACKS AND FRAMEWORKS

 * **Python** - Python is an interpreted high-level general purpose programming language mainly used to build websites and software, automate tasks, and conduct data analysis.
 * **Django Framework** - Django is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.
-Some features of Django are :
 * **SQLite** - SQLite is a relational database management system contained in a C library.
 SQLite is a server-less database and is self-contained.
 This is also referred to as an embedded database which means the DB engine runs as a part of the app.
 Thus it is a lot faster than SQL server.
 * **Heroku** - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud
 * **Cloudinary** - Cloudinary is an end-to-end image- and video-management solution for websites and mobile apps, covering everything from image and video uploads, storage, manipulations, optimizations to delivery.